 Note that at present in India only the ground version of the Tejas fighter has been adopted.
 The fighter planned for release in three versions began to be developed back in the 1981 year, however, only the ground version, which was put into service in November 2015 of the year, reached the more or less combat-ready version.
 After the creation of two prototypes, the combat training version did not go further; two Tejas aircraft were also assembled in the deck version, and it was with them that the tests are carried out.

-In the 2016 year, the Indian Navy refused to further develop the Tejas Navy carrier-based fighter, saying that this aircraft does not meet the requirements of the military.
-The "excessive weight" of Naval Tejas and insufficient thrust-weight ratio led to the fact that the fighter cannot take off with a full supply of fuel and combat load from the aircraft carrier springboard.
+In 2016, the Indian Navy refused to further develop the Tejas Navy carrier-based fighter, saying that this aircraft does not meet the requirements of the military.
+The "excessive weight" of Naval Tejas and insufficient thrust-weight ratio led to the fact that the fighter can not take off with a full supply of fuel and combat load from the aircraft carrier springboard.
 However, in 2018, work on the project was resumed.
-2 On August 2018, the second prototype of the Naval Tejas deck-mounted variant made its first run on the ground-based training and testing complex for deck-based aviation based on the Indian Navy Hansa aircraft in Goa.
+On August 2, 2018, the second prototype of the decked version of Naval Tejas made the first run on the ground-based training and testing complex deck aviation based on the aviation of the Indian Navy "Hansa" in Goa.
 The program was resumed by the new Minister of Defense of India Nirmala Sithamaran under the Make in India program, contrary to the wishes of the Indian Navy.

 Tejas has a length of 13,2 meters and a wingspan of 8,2 meters.
 An airplane with a maximum take-off mass of 13,5 tons can reach speeds of up to 2,2 thousands of kilometers per hour, and its combat radius is about 500 kilometers.
 The fighter is armed with one 23 mm caliber gun and eight suspension points.
 The total mass of the combat load is 3,5 tons.
 The deck version of the Tejas Navy differs from the ground-based double cabin, reinforced landing gear and the presence of a landing hook.